All About Drop D Tuning: Open D Tuning for Guitar

 This makes the range of the guitar wider.
 And if desired, can provide a low “drone” over which melodies can play.

 This open tuning also allows composers to write in the key of D while using the full texture of the guitar.
-In standard tuning, The key of D has more of an “alto” sound, because the lowest D note is the open 4th string.
+In standard guitar tuning, The key of D has more of an “alto” sound, because the lowest D note is the open 4th string.
 Drop D tuning gives composers access to the D an octave lower (on the sixth string).

 The low D note on the guitar also just sounds good.
-Even though it’s only an added whole step (2 frets), it sounds much different than standard tuning.
+Even though it’s only an added whole step (2 frets), it sounds much different than standard guitar tuning.
 This especially true with recently changed guitar strings.